application state — app-db

 How does lifetime access sound?
 After enrolling, you have unlimited access to this course for as long as you like - across any and all devices you own.

-Take a look at some free episodes of Learn Reagent.
-This course has the same teaching style.
-That said, if after watching couple of first videos you are unsatisfied, get in touch—we are able to provide full refund.
+Take a look at some free episodes of learn re-frame free.
+The pro version is a continuation of the free course.
+That said, if after watching a couple of first videos of pro course you are unsatisfied, get in touch—we are able to provide a full refund.

 Yes, and it's better than a regular subscription.
 We have an option to spread the payments over multiple months and it will cancel automatically when you pay the whole amount.
 No more "forgotten" subscriptions on your credit card.